 Good web design has principles you can follow that will help you convince people to take a look at what you have.
 It should not be too loud nor too barren.
 Everything on it should be easy to understand, yet maintains its own personality.

 One of the main concerns with ecommerce for both entrepreneurs and consumers is the issue of security.
 With personal and financial information being handled online, there is always the potential for ecommerce websites being compromised and customer data stolen for nefarious purposes.
 This is especially true for credit card information that gets entered in online every single day.

 Make use of SSL to secure your customers’ online shopping experience.
 SSL ensures that transactions and data are encrypted so that there is less of a chance for them to be compromised.
 Two-factor authentication is also a good way to further secure your online store, and adding other verification methods (without making it too hard for your customers) should help as well.

 The mobile user base has grown exponentially over the last few years, thereby the need for online stores to become mobile commerce ready has become virtually mandatory at this point.
 If your online store is not optimized for mobile devices, then you are missing out on a lot of business.

 Some of the things that make an online store optimized for m-commerce are things like responsive design with easy-to-use navigation menus, solid mobile search features, and easy checkout and payment, all done over mobile.
-You need not have a mobile app to do it, just have your website optimized for mobile if possible
+You don’t need to have a mobile app to do it, just have your website optimized for mobile if possible.